anuragsahu-dev/nodejs-backend-interview-prep/01-nodejs/01-thread-pool-worker-thread.md

 - Each Worker Thread has its own event loop.
 - Runs JS in parallel, but can share memory using SharedArrayBuffer.
 - Communicates with the main thread via message passing.
+- We send data in worker threads through WorkerData
+- and worker send data to main thread via parentPort.postMessage()
+- we use node:worker_threads module for multithreading in nodejs

 | Feature           | Worker Threads     | Thread Pool            |
 | ----------------- | ------------------ | ---------------------- |